LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-14-AttachGatsbySSGToWebsite_p2.md

 `
 ```

-Make sure it is outside your page component.
-In the last tutorial it was named the "Home" component.
+We are fixing it to the page regardless of where user scrolls with the `position` property set to `fixed`.
+Keep in mind inside MenuIcon we are setting the `z-index` value at `999` so when the sidebar is toggled open, the hamburger icon will wrap over it.

+In the div ID we first create the look and feel of it and are nesting 3 bar sub icons to create the hamburger button which is `first-child`, `nth-child(2)` and `nth-child(3)`.
+The `first-child` pseudo-class selector is creating the first bar while `nth-child(2)` and `nth-child(3)` are the 2nd and third hamburger bars of the icon.

+i.e

+`first-child =  -`
+`nth-child(2) = -`
+`nth-child(3) = -`

+The transform property is holding instructions for the bars to turn into an x shape upon the user clicking it.

 ## Create the menu links in our hamburger button ##

 This contains the look and feel of the menu display when we click on the hamburger icon.
-Important thing to note is we are keeping the
-position of the menu fixed!

-Else it will not stay fixed on the page when the user scrolls up and down.
-Also we I have set the value of z-index to 998 so
-it can wrap over any other elements on the page.

 ```jsx
 const Menulinks = styled.nav`
   display: flex;
   flex-direction: column;